 - Static graphics (images/tables)

-- Links to videos and podcasts
+- Links to videos, podcasts, glossaries, and other resources

 - Simple assessment questions such as true/false, single-select